czgaotian/learning-languages/behaviorQuestion/index.md

 > Thanks to previous organization

+- I'm grateful for my experience at my previous company, I've learned a lot at this company.
-- Due to the impact of COVID-19, my company faced significant financial difficulties, which ultimately led to the dissolution of our department.
+- Due to the impact of COVID-19, the company's performance in market is not good.
+- The company faced significant financial difficulties, so they was decide to dissolve the department.
+- Finally, I was forced to leave last company.
 - While this was a challenging situation, I saw it as an opportunity to reflect on my career goals, enhance my skills, and prepare for my next role in a global environment.

 ## about gap year